Living Here

 Known den sites on Council-controlled land are surveyed during the winter breeding season from July-September.
 Any confirmed active dens are fumigated with carbon monoxide to sedate and euthanise the fox humanely.
 Landholders with a known or suspected den on their property may also contact Council for assistance with managing fox dens.

-Soft-jaw foothold trapping and thermal shooting will also be undertaken twice yearly on beaches and coastal reserves by an appropriately qualified contractor.
+Soft-jaw foothold trapping and thermal shooting will be undertaken twice yearly on beaches and coastal reserves by an appropriately qualified contractor.
 Best practice operating procedures are strictly adhered to ensure public safety and minimise potential impact to off-target species.
 Firearms may be heard infrequently as part of targeted control activities.
 Cage trapping may also be undertaken in response to fox sightings and predation in priority areas.
-Traps are also available to landholders to assist with managing foxes on private property.
+Cage and soft-jaw foothold traps are also available to landholders to assist with managing foxes on private property.

 While no baiting is being undertaken as part of the project, domestic animals may be affected by trapping and thermal shooting activities if allowed to roam while control activities are being conducted.
 Control activities will be clearly identified by signage at all entrances to reserves and communicated through local media channels.
+Thermal shooting is only undertaken on closed beaches at night, away from residences.
 Please observe advice and ensure that people and pets do not stray from formed tracks.

 You can help support this project by reporting all evidence of fox activity and sightings in coastal regions and turtle nest predation here.
 The collected data is used for creating target zones and benchmarks to measure the success of the program.